julianoborba/Ansible-Cuckoo/README.md

 ansible-playbook -i inventories/production site.yml --extra-vars "distribution=artful nic=enp0s3"
 ```

 By default, Cuckoo will be installed to `/opt/cuckoo` inside a virtual environment and a `cuckoo` user and group will be created.
-These values can be modified at group_vars file:
+These values can be modified at **group_vars** file:

     cuckoo_user: 'cuckoo'
     cuckoo_dir: '/opt/cuckoo'

 ## Usage

-Once the installation has completed, Moloch, Suricata, Cuckoo API, Rooter, Sandbox and it's web interface will start up automatically.
+Once the installation has completed, Suricata, Moloch, Cuckoo Rooter alongside API, Web interface and Cuckoo itself will start up automatically.
 If you need to restart everything after some shutdown do:

     sudo suricata -D --user=cuckoo --group=cuckoo --unix-socket=cuckoo.socket